FatemaSultana85/Deep-Learning-Based-Pneumonia-Detection/README.md

 Deep Learning Based Pneumonia Detection.

 ### Description:
-This work mainly focuses on developing processing models using deep learning techniques.
+This work mainly focuses on the use of machine learning algorithms to analyze chest radiographs to improve decision-making and reach the correct diagnosis.
 These models aim to help with the classification problem of determining whether there are pneumonia-related abnormalities in the chest x-ray and classifying these x-rays into two categories according to the detection results.

 ### Dataset:
 The dataset consists of 5856 chest X-ray images in JPEG format that are organized into three folders: train, test, and val.
 Each of these files